davisdre/Linode-StackScript-Centos-WebPanel/README.md

 # Linode-StackScript-Centos-WebPanel
 This is the Linode StackScript to install CentOS Web Panel on Centos7.
-This process can take up to 15 minutes to completed depending on VPS speeds.
+This process can take up to 15 minutes to complete depending on VPS speeds.
 A good way to follow along the install, open up the "Lish via Browser".
 When you see the following text, reboot the VPS:
 __________________________________________________________________________________________________________________________________________
 #############################
 #      CWP Installed        #